 Entering the “Russian World”

-I arrived home from my first semester of college in late December of 2012 having been through the freshman ringer.
+I arrived home from my first semester of college in late December having been through the freshman ringer.

 My grades were lackluster and spelled little hope for the tougher courses to come.
 My old dorm situation was history; I had moved out after the first semester to flee rambunctious roommates and learning-devoid social conditions.